waelhasan/pronumjs/README.md

 # pronumjs

-A small javascript util library, to convert numbers to their written equivalent, currently only supports Arabic language, but later may support other languages
+A small javascript util library, to convert integer numbers to their written equivalent, currently only supports Arabic language, but later may support other languages

 ### Installing